artyomxx/le-keygen/readme.md

 - **--no-questions**

    Don't ask questions.
-   Use it if you put this script in crontab.
+   Use it if you use this script with crontab, etc.